Also at Deasil Works · txn2 · Plexara

 curl https://raw.githubusercontent.com/txn2/irsync/master/docker-compose.yml >docker-compose.yml

-# run docker-compose in the background (-d flag)
+# run compose in the background (-d flag)

 # view logs